DevYashFlutter/portfilio_full/README.md

 # flutter_portfolio
-A modern, animation-rich Flutter portfolio application showcasing advanced UI/UX, scalable architecture, Firebase integration, local storage with Hive, and CI/CD workflows.
-Built to demonstrate production-level cross-platform development skills for Android, iOS, and Web.
+A personal portfolio website built with Flutter Web using GetX for state management, showcasing my Flutter projects and development skills.
+A portfolio of Flutter projects showcasing cross-platform mobile app development for Android and iOS.